rodrigoelp/little-stories/Unlikely adventures/27-Chapter-27.md

 Sam's thoughts struggled to organise a coherent threat in reply - *"Or else I will scream like a little boy!"*

-The figure pushed one of its wings open to uncovered its thin hand, long fingers and razor-sharp nails.
+The figure pushed one of its wings open to uncover its thin hand, long fingers and razor-sharp nails.
 Sam knew what was going to happen next and he covered his eyes with his arms just as the figure pounced on him.